MicrochipTech/AzureDemo_AnyCloud/README.md

         }
     }

 There are several things to note in the response.
 The response to a writeable property must be in a specific format.
-It includes an acknowledge code ("ac"), which is essentially an HTTP status code.
-"200" for OK.
-Other codes are availble to indicate problematic states.
+It includes an acknowledge code ("ac"), which is essentially an HTTP status code (the most common being 200 for OK).
+Other codes are available to indicate problematic/error states.
 The version number received with the telemetry interval is a value used to serialize and track the requests.
-The version received in the write request must be returned in the acknowledge version ("av") field of the response.  "ad" is an optional string that can be included for a descriptive text, and the last field returned is the updated value for the received property.
+The version received in the write request must be returned in the acknowledge version ("av") field of the response; "ad" is an optional string that can be included for a descriptive text, and the last field returned is the updated value for the received property.

-Depending how quickly the write propery response is received, it is possible that IoT Central will show the value as pending.
-If the device is offline or doesn't respond to writeable property request, the value can display as pending forever in IoT Central.
+Depending how quickly the write propery response is received, it is possible that IoT Central will show the value as "pending".
+If the device is offline or doesn't respond to writeable property request, the value can display as pending indefinitely in IoT Central until a valid property update acknowledge has been received.

-The last item the script demonstrates is receiving cloud to device commands, which are referred to as methods in the IoT central documentation.
-To send a method request to the embedded device, IoT Central publishes to methods POST topic, with the command name included in the topic path.
-In the example below, the method name is reboot.
+The last item the script demonstrates is receiving Cloud to Device (C2D) commands, which are referred to as "methods" in the IoT Central documentation.
+To send a method request to the embedded device, IoT Central publishes to the methods POST topic, with the command name included in the topic path.
+In the example below, the method name is "reboot".

     $iothub/methods/POST/reboot/